 Mojo’s Jenny Bulley on Karen Gwyer’s Rembo

-My favourite, though, is the glassy chime of Did You Hear The Owls Last Night.
+My favourite, though, is side D and the glassy chime of Did You Hear The Owls Last Night.
 Its dreamily gothic response, Yes, But I Didn’t Know They Were Owls, demonstrates a true master at work.

 Jenny Bulley (@mojomagazine)